Respiratory Syncytial Virus (RSV)

 Symptom profiles vary by age.

 - Adults and older children may have mild cold-like symptoms or be asymptomatic.
-Those at high risk (persons with chronic illnesses or weakened immune systems) may have symptoms compatible with pneumonia.
+Those at high risk (persons with chronic illnesses or weakened immune systems) may develop pneumonia or have worsening of an underlying medical condition.

 Testing:

-Hawai’i’s major clinical laboratories have antigen detection tests, as well as RT-PCR assays that can detect RSV infection.
-The State Laboratories Division of Hawai’i’s Department of Health also has the capability to run a RT-PCR respiratory virus panel batch once a month for cases that occur in outbreaks and clusters that occur in healthcare facilities, daycares, and schools.
+Hawaiʻi’s major clinical laboratories have antigen detection tests, as well as RT-PCR assays that can detect RSV infection.
+The State Laboratories Division of Hawaiʻi’s Department of Health also has the capability to run a RT-PCR respiratory virus panel batch once a month for cases during outbreaks or clusters in healthcare facilities, daycares, and schools.

 Vaccination and Immunization: